 It's our job to make sure traffic flows efficiently and to provide parking facilities for faculty, staff, students, and visitors on the Bloomington campus.
 As an auxiliary operation of IU, we do not receive state funding.
 All income generated by the sale of parking permits and citations is used for the administration, maintenance, and improvement of parking facilities on campus.

-Managing traffic on campus
+Managing traffic and parking on campus

 Indiana state laws governing the movement, operation, and parking of motor vehicles apply on university property.
 The Office of the Dean of Students has jurisdiction over student operation of motor vehicles.